Bromus tectorum: Invasive species

 In the US, it grows on rangelands, pastures, prairies, fields, waste areas, eroded sites, and roadsides.
 It is much reviled by ranchers and land managers.
-B. tectorum seeds are also a critical portion of the diet of the chukar and grey partridge which have been introduced to the US.
-Intensive sheep browsing of B. tectorum in early spring has been used as a fire fuels reduction strategy in the hills adjacent to Carson City, Nevada.
-Because of rangeland fires and the invasion of Bromus tectorum, in 2010 the United States Fish and Wildlife Service (USFWS) considered the possibility of extending the protections of the Endangered Species Act to the greater sage-grouse.
-The primary focus of Secretarial Order 3336, signed in 2015 in response to the USFWS status review, was to reduce threats greater sage-grouse habitat by reducing the frequency and severity of rangeland fire.
+B. tectorum seeds are also a critical portion of the diet of the chukar and grey partridge, which have been introduced to the US.
+Intensive sheep browsing of B. tectorum in early spring has been used as a fire fuels-reduction strategy in the hills adjacent to Carson City, Nevada.
+Because of rangeland fires and the invasion of B. tectorum, in 2010. the United States Fish and Wildlife Service (USFWS) considered the possibility of extending the protections of the Endangered Species Act to the greater sage-grouse.
+The primary focus of Secretarial Order 3336, signed in 2015 in response to the USFWS status review, was to reduce threats to greater sage-grouse habitat by reducing the frequency and severity of rangeland fire.
 Specifically, Secretarial Order 3336 focused on how reducing B. tectorum could reduce the frequency and extent of rangeland fires.
-Since the review of the status of the greater sage-grouse by the USFWS in 2010 and the implementation Secretarial Order 3336 in 2015 the bulk of the research focusing on B. tectorum ecology and control has been completed.
+Since the review of the status of the greater sage-grouse by the USFWS in 2010 and the implementation Secretarial Order 3336, the bulk of the research focusing on B. tectorum ecology and control has been completed.

 Bromus tectorum has demonstrated a quantitative and qualitative response to recent and near-term changes in the concentration of atmospheric carbon dioxide.
-Laboratory experiments have shown that above-ground biomass increased 1.5–2.7 gram per plant for every 10 part per million (ppm) increase above the 270 ppm pre-industrial baseline.
+Laboratory experiments have shown that above-ground biomass increased 1.5–2.7 gram per plant for every 10 part per million (ppm) increase above the 270 ppm preindustrial baseline.
 On the qualitative side, rising carbon dioxide decreased the digestibility and potential decomposition of B. tectorum.
-In addition to stimulation of biomass, rising carbon dioxide may also increase the above ground retention of B. tectorum biomass by decreasing removal by animals or bacteria.
-Ongoing increases in atmospheric carbon dioxide may contribute significantly to B. tectorum productivity and fuel load with subsequent effects on wildfire frequency and intensity.
+In addition to stimulation of biomass, rising carbon dioxide may also increase the above-ground retention of B. tectorum biomass by decreasing removal by animals or bacteria.
+Ongoing increases in atmospheric carbon dioxide may contribute significantly to B. tectorum productivity and fuel load, with subsequent effects on wildfire frequency and intensity.

-Bromus tectorum has been shown to benefit from endophytic colonization by morels (Morchella sextelata, M. snyderi) in western North America.
+B. tectorum has been shown to benefit from endophytic colonization by morels (Morchella sextelata, M. snyderi) in western North America.

 Treatment options

 Seeding

-The availability of native seed will always be a limiting factor in restoration of sagebrush ecosystems after a rangeland fire.
+The availability of native seed always is a limiting factor in restoration of sagebrush ecosystems after a rangeland fire.
 Little is understood about the germination requirements of native species.
 This lack of understanding is complicated by the episodic nature of establishment in arid grasslands.
 In response to the limited availability of native seed, land managers have been seeding Agropyron cristatum, a perennial bunchgrass native to Russia and Asia.
 The use of seeding another non-native to control an exotic, problem species is called assisted succession.
-A. cristatum is much easier to establish than the native perennials and has been shown to be a strong competitor of Bromus tectorum.
+A. cristatum is much easier to establish than the native perennials and has been shown to be a strong competitor of B. tectorum.